 ADDENDUM G – CAMPUS SAFETY DEPARTMENT

-Upon declaration of an alert, the Campus Safety Supervisor will declare the Campus Safety Department on alert status and all members of the department will be placed on standby status for emergency recall to duty.
+Upon declaration of an alert, the Director of Campus Safety will declare the Campus Safety Department on alert status and all members of the department will be placed on standby status for emergency recall to duty.

 If necessary, Officers will be divided into two teams.
 Each team will be assigned to work twelve-hour shifts under the supervision of a shift supervisor.

-The Campus Safety Supervisor will designate two Sergeants to act as Shift Supervisors on each of the two twelve hour shifts.
+The Director of Campus Safety will designate two Sergeants to act as Shift Supervisors on each of the two twelve hour shifts.
 Other supervisory personnel will be assigned specific duties as dictated by the situation or existing department policies.

 Officers who are not on duty will remain available via telephone or may be required

 If it appears that the emergency situation will be of a long duration, the Director of Campus Safety will see that food and sleeping arrangements are made for all emergency personnel.
 Those officers who wish to remain during their off-duty time will be allowed to do so.